 Lavan is leading, independent Western Australian law firm.
 We are proud of our commitment to Western Australia which spans over 125 years.
 We bring to our clients a specialised local knowledge, local networks and a first hand understanding of the Western Australian business community.
 We are proud to continue our commitment to being real people providing real solutions for our clients.

 Lavan is a full service firm.
-We provide legal advice in the areas of aged care, Asian investment, banking and finance, construction and infrastructure, corporate and commercial law, education, employment and safety, energy, family law, government, insolvency and reconstruction, intellectual property, liquor licensing and hospitality, media and defamation, mining and resources, oil and gas, planning and environment, property and leasing, sports, tax, wills and estates and private wealth.
+We provide legal advice in the areas of aged care, Asian investment, banking and finance, construction and infrastructure, corporate and commercial law, education, employment and safety, energy and infrastructure, family law, government, insolvency and reconstruction, intellectual property, liquor licensing and hospitality, media and defamation, mining and resources, oil and gas, planning and environment, property and leasing, sports, tax, wills and estates and private wealth.
 Our litigation team is one of the largest in Western Australia.

 Lavan’s Vision is to be Western Australia’s pre-eminent law firm.
-Our Vision is supported by five pillars, namely our people, our clients, risk management, financials and our brand.
+Our Vision is supported by five pillars, namely our people, our clients, our brand, risk management and financials.
 These pillars are central to the firm’s long term success.
 They are the foundations of everything we do.